livnatje/DIALOGUE/README.md

 ```
 Find multicellular programs:
 ```
-R<-DIALOGUE.run(rA = rA,main = "toy.example",k = 2,results.dir = "~/Desktop/DIALOGUE.results/")
+R<-DIALOGUE.run(rA = rA,main = "toy.example",k = 2,results.dir = "DIALOGUE.results/")
 ```

 You can also reproduce the colon/IBD multicellular program reported in our paper using the following code
 ```
 rA<-readRDS(system.file("extdata", "IBD.data.rds", package = "DIALOGUE"))
-R<-DIALOGUE.run(rA = rA,main = "toy.example",k = 2,results.dir = "~/Desktop/DIALOGUE.results/")
+R<-DIALOGUE.run(rA = rA,main = "IBD",k = 2,results.dir = "DIALOGUE.results/")
 ```

+See ```?DIALOGUE::DIALOGUE.run``` for more information.

 # General notes

-DIALOGUE will identify multicellular progams, such that each program has a cell-type-specific component.
+DIALOGUE will identify multicellular programs, such that each program will have different cell-type-specific components.
 It will generate figures to depict the association between the different cell-type-components of each multicellular program.

 # Citation

 Jerby-Arnon L and Regev _**Mapping multicellular configurations using single-cell data**_.